TrickyPells/cLASpy_T/docs/source/tutorials/tutorial1.rst

 .. warning::

-  This step consumes a lot of RAM and can take a long time if memory is saturated.
+  With large dataset, this step consumes a lot of RAM and can take a long time if memory is saturated.
   If |claspyt| stops at this stage with saturated RAM, reduce the size of the point cloud, or increase the computer's RAM capacity.